 Some things are still the same at the drive in.
 You drive into the large parking lot and park facing the movie screen.
 Now, however you can bring a lawn chair and sit next to your car instead of inside it.
 Check the rules at each location first!

-Here is your list of fabulous Drive-In Movie Theaters in Georgia!
+Here is your list of the fabulous 5 drive in movie theaters in Georgia!
 Let’s start in Atlanta with the Starlight.

 Located in Atlanta, the Starlight has been with us since 1949.
 Like many Drive-In’s you will also find a Saturday and Sunday Flea Market.